raycast/extensions/extensions/quick-notes/README.md

 - Emoji Support everywhere using `:` 😁
 - Tag manager

-If you’d like, you can export or sync your notes as markdown to a directory to use in a 3rd-party app like Obisidian, VS Code, or Notion.
+If you’d like, you can export or auto-sync your notes as markdown to a directory to use in a 3rd-party app like Obisidian, VS Code, or Notion.
 This is completely optional though and notes will still save locally.

-## Commands
+### Commands

-### View Notes
+View Notes

 - View and edit your notes
 - Create a new note `⌘ + N`